Dutch PM's poll lead shrinks as election enters second day - WTMJ

 According to the respected Peilingwijzer survey of different opinion polls, Rutte’s party is in line to win between 34 and 38 seats in the 150-seat lower house of parliament.
 Wilders’ party is forecast to win 17-21 seats.

 Rutte has led the last three Dutch ruling coalitions and has been in power for more than a decade.
 His popularity soared last year as he repeatedly appeared on television to solemnly explain the government’s efforts to rein in the spread of the coronavirus.
-However, it has waned in recent weeks as the election nears and public impatience with the country’s tough lockdown increases.
+However, it has waned in recent weeks as the election neared and public impatience with the country’s tough lockdown increased.

 Even some voters who are generally satisfied with his handling of the pandemic are looking elsewhere.